pyscript/MicroPyScript/README.md

 <script src="pyscript.js" type="module"></script>
 ```

-A good example of a plugin is the built-in plugin for the `<py-script>` tag
-found in `pyscript.js` (search for the object assigned to `pyScriptTag`).

-## Runtimes
+## Interpreters

-The `Runtime` class abstracts away all the implementation details of the
+The `Interpreter` class abstracts away all the implementation details of the
-various Python runtimes we might use.
+various Python interpreters we might use.

-To see a complete implementation see the `MicroPythonRuntime` class that
+To see a complete implementation see the `MicroPythonInterpreter` class that
-inherits from `Runtime`.
-There is also an incomplete `PyodideRuntime` class so
+inherits from `Interpreter`.
+There is also an incomplete `PyodideInterpreter`
-I was able to compare and contrast the differences between implementations and
+class so I was able to compare and contrast the differences between
-arrive at a general abstraction (still very much a work in progress).
-Comments
+implementations and arrive at a general abstraction (still very much a work in
-in the code should explain what's going on in terms of the life-cycle and
+progress).
+Comments in the code should explain what's going on in terms of the
-capabilities of a "runtime".
+life-cycle and capabilities of a "interpreter".

-The afore mentioned `MicroPythonRuntime`, `CPythonRuntime` and `PyodideRuntime`
+The afore mentioned `MicroPythonInterpreter`, `CPythonInterpreter` and
-all, to a greater or lesser extent, define a uniform shim around their
+`PyodideInterpreter` all, to a greater or lesser extent, define a uniform shim
-respective runtimes.
-The MicroPython one is most complete, but still needs work
+around their respective interpreter.
+The MicroPython one is most complete, but
-as I make changes to how MicroPython itself exposes `stdout`, `stderr` and
+still needs work as I make changes to how MicroPython itself exposes `stdout`,
-consumes `stdin`.
+`stderr` and consumes `stdin`.

 ## The future

 Who knows..?
-But this is a good scaffold for testing different Python runtimes.
+But this is a good scaffold for testing different Python
+interpreters.

 Next steps:

 * More comprehensive tests.
-* `CPythonRuntime` fully implemented.
+* `CPythonInterpreter` fully implemented.
-* `PyodideRuntime` finished.
+* `PyodideInterpreter` finished.
-* `MicroPythonRuntime` refactored after making MicroPython play nicer with
+* `MicroPythonInterpreter` refactored after making MicroPython play nicer with
   `stdout` and `stderr`.
-* A plugin for a `<py-repl>` tag (the foundations are in place).
-* A uniform way to `pip install` packages in each runtime.
+* A uniform way to `pip install` packages in each interpreter.
-* A uniform JavaScript gateway from within each runtime.
+* A uniform JavaScript gateway from within each interpreter.
 * A uniform `navigator` object through which to access the DOM from within each
-  runtime.
+  interpreter.
 * Running in web-workers (and associated message passing work), for each
-  runtime.
+  interpreter.

 That's it..! ;-)